cracyc/msdos-player/readme.txt

 8086/80286 code is based on MAME 0.149 and applied fixes in MAME 0.150-0.185.
 NEC V30 instructions code is based on MAME 0.128.
 8038/80486 code is based on MAME 0.152 and applied fixes in MAME 0.154-0.185.
+IA32 code is based on Neko Project 21/W.

 INT 15H AH=84H (Joystick Support),
 INT 15H AH=87H (Copy Extended Memory),